 The average student loan debt in 2017 was over $32,000, according to the Federal Reserve Board.
 The last thing a student, or their parents, needs is to add to that burden with losses from serious illness, a car wreck or stolen property.

 It’s not smart to assume your student will be covered by existing policies, especially if they’re leaving home.
 Read through this rundown to find out what you need, and where you can save money.

 1. Car insurance

 If your student leaves their car to gather dust at home while they’re at college, and campus is at least 100 miles away, they might qualify for a “distant student” discount.
-Call your company and ask, also make sure your student will remain covered as an occasional driver on trips home.
+Call your auto insurance company and ask.
+And if so, also make sure your student will remain covered as an occasional driver on trips home.

 There could also be cost implications for cars on campus.
 For example, attending college in a state that requires higher coverage levels can raise premiums, and so can moving a car from a rural to an urban setting.

 In short, when it comes to cars and college, you need to check with your insurer.
 If you’re shopping for a car, buying one of these top-rated cars for young drivers can help keep the rate down.
 And there are lots of ways to save on car insurance that have nothing to do with college.

 A full-time student may be covered by your health plan until age 26, regardless of where they live, if they’re married, and whether they are financially dependent on you, thanks to changes from the Patient Protection and Affordable Care Act (aka Obamacare).